 Advice for visitors with medical implants

-Certain sectors, exhibits and shows in Technorama have (electro)magnetic fields of various intensities, particularly in the «Et Cetera» and «Current and Magnets» sectors.
+Certain exhibitions, exhibits and shows in Technorama have (electro)magnetic fields of various intensities, particularly in the «Et Cetera» and «Current and Magnets» exhibitions.
 However, people with medical implants can visit Technorama without any problem.
 Please observe our instructions at the respective exhibits.

 The precautions pertain to visitors with: